hkulsgaard/nifti_tools/README.md

 This repository contains a Pytorch implementation of functions for NIFTI image processing.
 This functions allows to change some image characteristic as dimension (shape), spacing and the affine matrix, do data matrix operations as translation, rotation and reslacing, and also fix data order to match the canonical view.

-This tools were mainly developed for fixing common problems in image preprocessing and more complex issues related to missing crucial data when transforming from DICOM to NIFTI format.
-Keep in mind that some functions can change the image data producing data loss.
-For that reason, the input images are always kept untouch, while results are stored in new files.
+This tools were mainly developed for fixing common problems in image preprocessing.
+For example, issues related to missing crucial data when transforming from DICOM to NIFTI format.
+In this way, you can combine this tools to create individual processing pipelines to fix different kind of issues.
+Also, this pipelines, called config files, are easy to set and apply.

 ## Content
 1. [Installation](#Installation)